Jackie Sharkey: Jimmy Wilde fight

 On December 6, 1919, Sharkey defeated British champion Jimmy Wilde in a ten-round newspaper decision of the Milwaukee Journal before a crowd close to 8,000 at the Auditorium in Milwaukee, Wisconsin.
 Sharkey was considered a decisive winner, taking eight of the ten rounds according to the newspapermen at ringside.
 Sharkey's blows were said to land more frequently and with greater force.
-Sharkey's win was at least a minor upset as Wilde led in the early betting 2 to 1."Yankee Wins Over Briton", The Daily Gate City and Constitution Democrat, Keokuk, Iowa, pg.
-6, 8 December 1919 Sharkey's purse was $20,000 and he achieved notoriety that would help him command more for his future bouts.
+Sharkey's win was at least a minor upset as Wilde led in the early betting 2 to 1.
+Sharkey's purse was $20,000 and he achieved notoriety that would help him command more for his future bouts.
 An exceptional opponent, Wilde would take the British and European Flyweight Championships in that year, and the World Flyweight Championship by 1920.